WHEN IT COMES TO SUSTAINABILITY,

 FSI brings together pioneers in the floriculture sector/supply chain to make sure that at least 90% of flowers are cultivated and purchased in a sustainable manner.
 This growing number of companies and stakeholders work together to exchange knowledge and promote sustainable production and trade.
 At this moment in time, members are discussing an agenda for 2025 and new objectives are being formulated.

 Afriflora Sher has been running its business in a sustainable manner for many years.

 Afriflora Sher is collaborating with FSI on a project that focuses on natural crop protection.
 It is a unique project because the results are being shared with other members of the FSI.

 MPS develops and manages certification programmes for products and businesses.
 These certificates are helping to increasingly ingrain sustainability into the day-to-day activities of companies.
 The standards of MPS are internationally accepted and are the benchmark in the horticulture sector.
 They not only focus on the environment.
 MPS also uses its certificates to promote sustainability when it comes to quality control and social aspects.
 For instance, MPS offers the sector ‘tools’ for correctly implementing sustainable entrepreneurship.

 MPS helps to raise the profile of the whole international horticulture sector.
 It does this by demonstrating sustainability and quality, and by encouraging further improvement.

 In this day and age, consumers expect companies to be open and honest.
 But transparency is only possible if each link in the chain is willing to do its fair share.
 This is possible thanks to the MPS-Florimark label.
 This label helps to assess growers, traders and auctions based on the same criteria.

-MPS-Florimark Trade looks specifically at the quality and reliability of trading companies and consists of three modular certificates:
+MPS-Florimark Trade specifically examines the quality and reliability of trading companies, and consists of three certificates: